alpo-p/reciper/README.md

 ## Product Roadmap
 - Pagination to enable infinite scrolling
-- Move from development build to production (as of now, only use through npm start)
+- Move from development build to production
-- Do not shown added recipes by logged in user in the scroll view
+- Do not show added recipes by logged in user in the scroll view
 - Advanced user management: allow to change info, delete account, add a picture etc.
 - Register using Google/FB
 - Better caching on GraphQL